 Overcoming Objections in Education

 The main objections to MFA can be overcome with convenience in mind.
-Convenience with multi-factor authentication for education requires supporting multiple options in security policies so that if the primary authentication method is unavailable, appropriate alternatives exist for the student, staff, or faculty member.
-There will be times and situations when a mobile authenticator is not available (e.g., a student loses their phone), or a device does not have a fingerprint reader, or there is no cell coverage for receiving SMS codes, and thus multiple valid options are essential.
+Convenience with multi factor authentication for education requires supporting multiple methods in security policies so that if the primary authentication method is unavailable, appropriate alternatives exist for the student, staff, or faculty member.
+There will be times and situations when a mobile authenticator app is not available (e.g., a student loses their phone), or a device does not have a fingerprint reader, or there is no cell coverage for receiving SMS codes, and thus multiple valid options are essential.

 See the State of Multi-factor Authentication

-With multi-factor authentication being more common in many institutions, more organizations are looking to implement MFA into their own to mitigate security risks.
-However, implementing MFA is easier said than done, and many schools may have a hard time finding a solution that works for them.
+With multi-factor authentication being more common in many institutions, more organizations are looking to implement MFA into their own to mitigate security risks and upgrade school safety.
+However, implementing MFA is easier said than done, and many higher education schools may have a hard time finding a solution that works for them.
 Therefore, we have developed an in-depth MFA survey that determines how organizations manage security, authentication, and see decision makers’ attitudes toward various authentication methods including Zero Trust for education, passwordless approaches, and biometrics.